Marcus Semien Player Props: Rangers vs. Tigers

-Marcus Semien, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Detroit Tigers, with Matt Manning on the hill, June 27 at 8:05 PM ET.
+The Texas Rangers and Marcus Semien (.391 slugging percentage over his past 10 games, including one homer), battle starting pitcher Joey Wentz and the Detroit Tigers at Globe Life Field, Wednesday at 8:05 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Tigers.
+In his last appearance, he strung together two hits (going 2-for-5) against the Tigers.

 Marcus Semien Game Info & Props vs. the Tigers